Updating the Appliance

 - Log in to the Web Console as administrator.

-- Check that the update was correctly by verifying the versions of the installed components in the Information tab of the Appliance section.
+- Check that the update was correctly completed by verifying the versions of the installed components in the Information tab of the Appliance section.

 Verifying the running version of the Appliance

 To verify the version of the Appliance and of the installed components that are currently running on your machine:

 - In the APPLIANCE tab, select General from the left-hand side menu.

 - Find the versions of the installed components on the table under Versions.

 The versions displayed in the Web Console must match the versions advertised in the Release Notes of the corresponding update.
 Check the update process otherwise.